fixthetracking/Bitcoin-Cash-FAQ/Development/Who develops the Bitcoin Cash protocol.md

-# Who Develops the Bitcoin Cash Protocol?
+# Who develops the Bitcoin Cash protocol?

 The Bitcoin Cash protocol is not controlled by any single individual, institution, or development team.
 Anyone is free to contribute.
 A lot of the work is done as a collaboration between the [six full node development teams](https://bitcoincash.org/#nodes) and other independent developers.